Eldon-Tech/Eldon-Tech/README.md

-## Hi, I'm Eldon Jannamon
+# Hi, I'm Eldon Jannamon
 <a href="https://linkedin.com/in/eldonjannamon"><img src="https://img.shields.io/badge/-linkedin-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-IT Support Speciallist | Desktop Support Technician

 ## About Me
 An aspiring IT Support Specialist with a CompTIA A+ certification and hands-on experience in troubleshooting hardware, software, and network issues.
 I’m currently earning my Associate of Applied Science in Information Technology and building my skills through home lab projects.